Yeshayahu Leibowitz: Israeli leadership

+Religious Zionism

+Leibowitz was harshly critical of Religious Zionism. claiming that they "have deified the nation, adopted patriotism as their faith and made the state their religion.
+Their concern is not with the Jewish people as (potentially or in actuality) the People of the Torah, but with the Torah as serving the interests of the nation and the state". and expressed the fear that it could lead to a civil war.

 Messianism

 Leibowitz did not believe in the Messianic Age as traditionally understood: "the profound religious meaning of the messianic idea consists in presenting a goal and a purpose towards which one must strive eternally.
 The Messiah is essentially he who always will come, he is the eternal future.
 The Messiah who comes, the Messiah of the present, is inevitably the false Messiah."
 He viewed the expectations of a literal Messianic Age as blurring the line between "religious faith aimed at the service of God and psychological yearnings for the satisfaction of human aspirations."